 To make kidney-friendly bone broth:

-• Include herbs like parsley, which can support kidney health.
+- Add herbs such as parsley, which can help support kidney health.

 Is store-bought bone broth safe for kidney health?

-Not all store-bought bone broths are created equal.
-Many brands are high in sodium, which can exacerbate kidney issues.
-Always check product labels and opt for low-sodium options.
-Comparing store-bought liquid and powdered options can also help determine the most suitable choice.
+Not all store-bought bone broths are the same.
+Many brands contain high levels of sodium, which can worsen kidney problems.
+Be sure to read product labels and choose low-sodium options.
+Comparing both liquid and powdered store-bought broths can also help you find the best option.
 Refer to Bone Broth: Liquid or Powder? for a detailed comparison.

-What are the best alternatives to bone broth for kidney health?
+What are the alternatives to bone broth for kidney health?

 For those who need alternatives, consider:

-• Herbal Teas: Chamomile or ginger teas can provide soothing hydration.
+- Herbal Teas: Chamomile or ginger teas offer soothing hydration.

 Conclusion

-Bone broth is a nutritious, flavorful option that offers many health benefits, but its impact on the kidneys depends largely on how it’s prepared and consumed.
-While sodium and protein levels require monitoring for certain groups, moderate consumption of low-sodium bone broth is generally safe for healthy individuals.
-With proper adjustments, it can even support overall wellness.
+Bone broth is a nutritious and flavorful choice with numerous health benefits, but its effect on kidney health largely depends on how it’s prepared and consumed.
+While monitoring sodium and protein intake is important for certain individuals, moderate consumption of low-sodium bone broth is typically safe for healthy people.
+With the right adjustments, it can even contribute to overall wellness.

-Always consult a healthcare professional or dietitian if you have concerns about how bone broth fits into your specific health needs, particularly if you’re managing kidney-related conditions.
+Always consult a healthcare professional or dietitian if you have concerns about how bone broth fits into your specific health needs, especially if you’re managing kidney-related conditions.